 3.11.1 Rainworth is largely bordered by SINCs, particularly to the north-west and east, some of which are within the village envelope.
-This includes the proposed mixed use site, 65% of which is a designated SINC.
-The alternative site proposed is also largely a designated SINC.
-Levels of public open space accessibility in Rainworth are high.
-The level of accessibility to facilities and amenities was high for all of the preferred and alternative sites.
+This includes the allocated mixed use site, 65% of which is a designated SINC.
+The allocated employment site is bordered on three sides by a designated SINC.
+Levels of public open space accessibility in Rainworth are high, with allocated housing sites adjacent to existing public open space.
+The level of accessibility to facilities and amenities is also high.